It is simple and easy

 PCP claim...
 What is it?

 Is the next big scandal upon us?
 You will have already heard about the vast mis-selling of Payment Protection Insurance (PPI) and how consumers have claimed back over £25 billion since January 2011 as published by the Financial Conduct Authority (FCA).
-Now, were here again, with PCP claims…
+Now, we are here again, with PCP claims…

 You may have the right to make a PCP claim if you believe you were mis-sold a Personal Contract Purchase (PCP) finance agreement when buying your vehicle.